Radio Tower Bay

 Milling waste in Radio Tower bay.
 Click to zoom.

-Phase II removed 115,000 cubic yards of wood waste from Radio Tower Bay.
-Removing mill waste created a typical sheltered bay bathymetry and restored aquatic vegetation beds, which will greatly enhance the site's productivity and opportunities for recreational anglers.
-Material taken from the bay, was ground and piped to a dewatering facility at the former U.S. Steel site in Morgan Park.
+Phase II involved removing 115,000 cubic yards of the slab wood waste and organic material to restore 30 acres of shallow sheltered bay habitat.
+This is considered the most important habitat type in the estuary.
+The bay was restored to a depth of approximately five feet, allowing for aquatic plant regrowth, improved aquatic habitat and better recreational boating access.
+Material taken from the bay was ground up and piped to a dewatering facility at the former U.S. Steel site in Morgan Park.
 The result was residential-quality mulch, which U. S. Steel will use in remediating former industrial areas.